git-pixel22/todo-app-cicd/README.md

 Containerizing the Node.js app using Docker and writing a Dockerfile Building the Node.js app in Jenkins and reflecting the changes in the code base Implementing webhooks to trigger the build process automatically whenever there is a change in the code base

+With the CI/CD pipeline in place, the deployment process for the Node.js todo app becomes automated, saving time and reducing the risk of errors.